IamPreethi-S/webportfolio/README.md

 # webportfolio
-😎 A virtual description, trying to explore, create, and share my tech journey one project at a time.
+😎 Trying to explore, create, and share my tech journey one project at a time.